Skip to main content

 • vhardy@pennfield.org

 Veronica attended La Salle Academy in high school and then received a scholarship to play Division 1 Women’s Soccer at the University of New Hampshire.
 She was on the America East All-Rookie Team, America East Academic Honor Roll, and won the America East Championship with her team in 2014.
-Veronica is excited to coach the soccer team at Pennfield again this year!
+Veronica shares her talents and love for the sport as the 5th-8th grade soccer coach at Pennfield.
 She loves to be active and enjoys going to the beach, reading, practicing yoga, and playing in various sports leagues with friends and family.

 • ehawks@pennfield.org